ahmethalac/discord-jotform-bot/README.md

 - **!forms:** All forms can be listed by this command
 - **submissions 'formNumber':** After listing the forms by !forms, this command can be called with formNumber obtained from the list to get all submissions for that form
+- **apply 'formNumber':** After listing the forms by !forms, this command can be called with formNumber obtained from the list to fill that form